 You could do this yourself in software, but you wouldn’t, because it’s completely garbage.
-CO2 and TVOC are only correlated when the only source of both in your room are breathing humans, once you factor in, oh I don’t know, building materials like paints and carpets, then all bets are off.
+CO2 and TVOC are only correlated when the only source of both in your room are averaged breathing humans.
+Once you factor in the TVOC outgassing of building materials (like paints and carpets) or variability in humans due to different behaviours (office work, gyms, etc) then all bets on this relationship are off.

 Chips disappear and require you to redesign

 Bosch Sensortech makes lots of nice sensing chips.
 Sadly they shut down and went brick quiet over COVID.
 Lots of electronics designers were angry